 - Depth Charge – Combine a shot of any flavor of Schnapps in a glass of beer.

 - Fruity Beer Cocktails – This is the part where all you haters stop reading, if not you risk the thought, “Why don’t I always have fruity beer cocktails?”
-Check out this list from Cosmo, 10 Cocktails to Cool Down With This Summer.
+Check out these beer cocktail recipes from Cosmo.
 Go ahead and try one, you don’t have to admit if you actually like it!

 Tell us your thoughts.
 Are beer cocktails still a thing?
 Have you created a beer combo that you think needs sharing with the world?